37Games

 37Games (37游戏 officially Sanqi Interactive Entertainment 三七互娱) is an international browser and mobile game developer and publisher.
 Its gaming platform covers North America, Europe, mainland China, Hong Kong, Taiwan, South Korea, and several Southeast Asia countries such as Malaysia, Thailand, Vietnam, Philippines and Singapore.
 37Games is registered in Shanghai and has branch offices in Beijing, Guangzhou, Chengdu, Hong Kong, and Taiwan.
 In 2014, 37Games went public on China's A-Share stock market (Stock code: 002555).
-37Games currently has more than 2000 employees.

 37Games ranks no. 23rd amongst top 100 internet companies in China in 2015.
 37Games is also the second biggest browser game platform behind Tencent, taking 13.3% in the Chinese browser game market share.
-By February 28, 2015, the registrations in Mainland China alone had exceeded 400 million.
+By February 28, 2015, the registrations in mainland China alone had exceeded 400 million.
 37Games' mainland China website operates over 300 games with monthly revenues exceeding 220 million CNY.
 37Games is also the founder and host of the Chinese International Game Conference, which aims at providing a communication platform for gaming companies from around the globe.

 37Games English platform currently has 9 browser-based games and 1 mobile game available.
 The growing portfolio includes browser games Guardians of Divinity, Felspire, Nightfalls, Siegelord and the mobile game Fusion War.
 37Games also publishes games in the French market with Dawn Of Kings (Siegelord), Le Crépuscule des dieux (Guardians Of Divinity) and Felspire, and in the German market and Turkish language speaking market.
 In the first half of 2016, 37Games's Portuguese platform was slated to go live.